root-project/root/README/ReleaseNotes/v612/index.md

     displayed.
 It is now fixed.
 It was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8200).
   - It is now possible to set the titles and the axis ranges of a TMultiGraph drawn as 3D lines.
+  - Implement the option "Z" (to draw the palette) for 3D histograms drawn with the option "BOX2".

 ## 3D Graphics Libraries